actions/cache/README.md

 * `restore-keys` - An ordered list of prefix-matched keys to use for restoring stale cache if no cache hit occurred for key.
 * `enableCrossOsArchive` - An optional boolean when enabled, allows Windows runners to save or restore caches that can be restored or saved respectively on other platforms.
 Default: `false`
 * `fail-on-cache-miss` - Fail the workflow if cache entry is not found.
 Default: `false`
 * `lookup-only` - Skip downloading cache.
-Only check if cache entry exists.
+Only check if the cache entry exists and save cache on cache miss.
 Default: `false`

 #### Environment Variables